Alliance Atlantis: Formation and history

 The company expanded its business with its launch of its children's production label AAC Kids in 1999, and its nonfiction production label, AAC Fact in 2000.
 These labels were dissolved in 2003.

 In April 2000, AAC Kids signed a European co-financing and distribution deal with German studio TV-Loonland AG.
 The distribution deal was valued at $14 million.

 In July 2000, three months before Alliance Atlantis launched AAC Fact, Alliance Atlantis entered the documentary & nonfiction programming by acquiring independent producer and distributor Great North Communications for C$6 million.
 The acquisition of Great North had given Alliance Atlantis their own documentary and nonfiction production division.

 In 2001, the company purchased Salter Street Films, which produced a number of television shows for both the Canadian and international market.
 However, soon after the acquisition, Salter Street was disbanded and its active projects were transferred to Alliance Atlantis' own television production/development division.

 Citing lower profits, Alliance Atlantis later closed the majority of its production arm, aside from the highly profitable CSI: Crime Scene Investigation family of series, which it co-produces with CBS Television Studios.
 It briefly maintained Salter Street's long-running This Hour Has 22 Minutes before transferring the show to the Halifax Film Company, made up of former Salter Street employees.
 Its primary business became its ownership of a number of Canadian specialty services, which, in addition to those listed above, later included Food Network, Discovery Health (now FYI Canada), BBC Canada, BBC Kids and more.

 Throughout the years, the company had purchased assets of several bankrupt studios, including Norstar Entertainment, Telescene, Peace Arch, Cinemavault, Odeon Films and in 2005, had bought out the television library of Fireworks Distributing Corporation from CanWest Global Communications.

 In 2007, Alliance Atlantis was named one of Canada's Top 100 Employers, as published in Maclean's magazine, the only broadcaster to be included on the list.

 Sale to CanWest / Goldman Sachs

 On December 20, 2006, the company announced that it was "exploring strategic alternatives", effectively putting the company up for sale.
 Expected bidders included Canwest Global, Corus Entertainment, Astral Media, and Rogers Communications.
 The rights to CSI were expected to be sold separately, with CBS Paramount Television as the most likely bidder.
 A similar announcement was made previously regarding the Motion Picture Distribution unit, which is also expected to be sold separately while finding a bidder to acquire most parts of the company.

-On January 10, 2007, it was announced that Alliance Atlantis would be acquired by a consortium of Canwest Global and GS Capital Partners, an affiliate of Goldman Sachs.
+On January 10, 2007, it was announced that Alliance Atlantis would be acquired by a consortium of Canwest Global and Goldman Sachs Alternatives.